HemangParmar/Hand-Detection/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Hand gesture recognition use in many areas for human-computer interaction.
-For robot control, virtual environments, television controls, etc. For any geture recongnition system, accurate hand detection is necessary.
-Accurate hand detection can give more accurate outcome in applications.
+Hand gesture recognition using in many areas for human-computer interaction.
+HCI can makes our life easier and faster.
+Hand gesture is the best way to interact with the machines.
+To control the robot, sign language recognition, etc are the example of its applications.

 ## Results